Places

 - Meals: empanadas, asado, seafood, vineyard pairings, desert picnics, and Patagonian lamb roasts; dietary needs arranged ahead.

-- Mobility: moderate—cobblestones in Valparaíso, high-altitude desert hikes, and Patagonia trails; we plan rest stops and alternative activities for varied fitness.
+- Mobility: moderate—cobblestones in Valparaíso, high-altitude desert walks, and Patagonia trails; we plan rest stops and alternatives for different fitness levels.

 - Fundraising moments: rooftop receptions, vineyard dinners, desert stargazing sessions, and glacier boat gatherings.